MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Stepwise Automata and Transition Algebras

 For $k \in \nat$, a \emph{$k$-ary non-deterministic finite selecting tree automaton ($k$-\sta)} $M$ is a pair $(N,S)$, where $N$ is a \ta over $\Sigma$ with states $Q$ and $S \subseteq Q^k$ is a set of \emph{selecting tuples}.
 The \emph{size} of $M$ is defined as $|Q| + |S|$.
 When $M$ reads a tree $T$, it computes a set of tuples in $\nodes(T)^k$.
 More precisely, we define

 Notice that, if $T \notin L(N)$ then $M(T) = \emptyset$.

 \begin{exa} Figure~\ref{fig:example1} illustrates a $2$-\sta $M$ over $\Sigma=\{a,b\}$ that outputs each pair of $a$-labeled nodes that are connected by a path of $b$-labeled nodes.
 The states have the intended meaning as follows: $q_1$ and $q_2$ are states not belonging to the path, where $q_1$ is for nodes that do not have the path below them and $q_2$ is for nodes that have the path below them.
-Therefore, every state (except $q_0,q_F$) has a $q_1$-loop to ignore parts of the tree that are unrelated to the path.
+Therefore, every state (except $q_I,q_F$) has a $q_1$-loop to ignore parts of the tree that are unrelated to the path.
 The states $q_3$ and $q_5$ mark the lower end upper end of the path, respectively, while $q_7$ marks $b$-nodes on the path.
 The states $q_4$ and $q_6$ cannot appear as states of any node, as otherwise the run cannot be completed to an accepting run.
 They are guesses as initial states for the upper $a$-node of the path and $b$-nodes on the path.
 However, for an accepting run, there has to be a child with state $q_3$ or $q_7$ below.
 The only selecting tuple is $(q_3,q_5)$.
 We accept if the root has state $q_2$ or $q_3$, thus either it is some node with the path below it, or the top $a$-node of the path.

-Next to the automaton we depict a tree with some accepting run that returns the $a$-node below the root and the left $a$-leaf.
-A symmetric run returns a pair of nodes with the other $a$-leaf. \end{exa}
+Next to the automaton we depict a tree with an accepting runs that returns the $a$-node below the root and the left $a$-leaf.
+A symmetric run that assigns $q_3$ to the right $a$-leaf returns the pair of nodes consisting of the $a$-node below the root and the right $a$-leaf. \end{exa}